mtromp/tdd-jenkins-docker/README.md

   - the Gemfile is used by bundler to grab the required gems.
 Execute `bundle install` in the directory with the Gemfile everytime you change the Gemfile contents.
 * Base this docker on the current lts release of jenkins/jenkins from dockerhub

+### create spec directory and files
+The tests will be in the spec directory.

 ## The first test: commit "verify Dockerfile exists in docker"
 * The docker must have a copy of the Dockerfile inside and located in /opt